chrismou/php-discogs-wrapper/README.md

 [![Test Coverage](https://codeclimate.com/github/chrismou/php-discogs-wrapper/badges/coverage.svg)](https://codeclimate.com/github/chrismou/php-discogs-wrapper/coverage)
 [![Code Climate](https://codeclimate.com/github/chrismou/php-discogs-wrapper/badges/gpa.svg)](https://codeclimate.com/github/chrismou/php-discogs-wrapper)

-A dead simple wrapper class for the discogs API.
+A simple wrapper class for the discogs API.

 #### This is an early days version.
-I'd probably advise not using it just yet, as methods are liable to change without notice
-until I'm happy enough with it to tag a version.
+I'd probably advise not using it just yet, as methods are liable to change without notice until I'm happy enough with it to tag a version.

 ## Installation